-- mediaIndependentDataSource and its desired value - mediaIndependentOwner and its desired value (The size of mediaIndependentOwner is limited to 32 characters.) - mediaIndependentStatus with a value of createRequest (2)
+- mediaIndependentDataSource and its desired value - mediaIndependentOwner and its desired value (up to 32 characters) - mediaIndependentStatus with a value of createRequest (2)

-The mediaIndependentTable creates a row if the SetRequest PDU is valid according to the above rules.
-When the row is created, the SNMP agent decides the value of mediaIndependentIndex.
-This value is not sequentially allotted or contiguously numbered.
-It changes when an Ethernet interface is added or deleted.
-The newly created row will have mediaIndependentTable value of valid (1).
+The mediaIndependentTable creates a row if the SetRequest PDU is valid according to these rules.
+The SNMP agent decides the value of mediaIndependentIndex when the row is created, and a value can change if an Ethernet interface is added or deleted.
+The values are not sequentially allotted or contiguously numbered.
+The newly created row will have an mediaIndependentTable value of valid (1).
 If the row already exists, or if the SetRequest PDU values are insufficient or do not make sense, the SNMP agent returns an error code.